SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 	)
 ```

-To execute the primitive, we fetch the primitive function from the table, then we dispatch the primitive using `perform:`.
+To execute a primitive, we fetch the primitive function from the table, then we dispatch the primitive using `perform:`.
 The following piece of code shows a simplified version of Pharo's interpreter code.
 First, the interpreter decodes the primitive index and fetches the primitive function pointer.
 If the method has an associated primitive function, the function is executed.